vvvvvvss/EnsembleTechniques/README.md

 ## Conclusion

 **Bagging** involves fitting _many decision trees_ on different samples of the _same dataset_ and averaging the predictions.
-*8Stacking** involves fitting _many different models_ types on the _same data_ and using another model to learn how to best combine the predictions.
+**Stacking** involves fitting _many different models_ types on the _same data_ and using another model to learn how to best combine the predictions.
 **Boosting** involves adding _ensemble members_ sequentially that _correct the predictions_ made by prior models and outputs a weighted average of the predictions.